SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-Focal length of the lens
+Nominal focal length of the lens.
+The number printed on the side of a prime lens, e.g. 50 mm, and undefined in the case of a zoom lens.

 #### Units